+Non-coverage Bias:
-Non-coverage Bias: According to the 2006-2008 American Community Survey Three Year Estimate, 5.7% of Kentuckians were without landline telephones.
-This population is not reached, and could have socio-economic differences from the survey population.

-The BRFSS only surveys adults in households.
-Individuals living in a group setting, such as a nursing home, college dormitory, the military, or prison are not surveyed.
+- Since the BRFSS is a telephone survey, adults who live in households without a telephone (landline or cell phone) are not included in the sample.
+Households without a telephone tend to be of lower income and could have socio-economic differences from the survey population. - The BRFSS only surveys adults living in households.
+Therefore, individuals living in a group setting, such as a nursing home, the military, or prison are not surveyed.

+Self-report Bias:

-Self-report Bias: The BRFSS survey relies on self-report.
+• The BRFSS survey relies on self-report.
 That means that the prevalence estimates are strictly based on each respondent's answers to the questions.
 The tendency to report a healthier lifestyle may occur.